 Coke's numbers were down significantly with the teen demographic.
 The brand needed a way to connect with this young audience and get them picking Coke instead of a Starbucks or Red Bull.

-We used a combination of qualitative and quantitative research to better understand teens.
-It was... crazy.
-Among the many oddities, we found that they gravitate towards funny, snack-able, game-able content.
-That's what makes them happy.
-Just like Coke.
-And when it came to how they enjoyed it, it became very clear that the mobile device is their first screen.
+In 2013 we learned through qualitative research that funny, snack-able, game-able content was what made teens happy.
+And when it came to how they enjoyed it, it became very clear that the mobile device was their first screen.

 These findings led to the first digital-led campaign by the Coca-Cola company: the AHH Effect- a complex feeling of happiness, satisfaction and refreshment all at once.
 With 61 AHH.com URLs (from two H's all the way to 61 H's), we housed a series of unique, mobile-friendly experiences—from games to films, animated GIFs and more—that brought to life the dimensions of AHH through teen-worthy moments of randomness, creativity and happiness.